List of the Top Highest NAV Mutual Fund

 What is a Mutual Fund with Highest NAV?

-The Net Asset Value (NAV) is the price of one unit of the mutual fund, calculated by dividing the total value of the assets in the fund (minus any liabilities) by the number of outstanding units.
+The Net Asset Value (NAV) is the price of one unit of the mutual fund, calculated by dividing the fund’s total assets (minus liabilities) by the number of outstanding units.

 For example, imagine investing in a mutual fund with 1,000 units.
 The total value of all the assets in the fund (stocks, bonds, etc.) is ₹10,000.
-However, if the fund also has ₹1,000 in liabilities (expenses or debts), the net value of the fund is ₹9,000.
+However, if the fund also has ₹1,000 in liabilities (expenses or debts), the fund’s net value is ₹9,000.
 Therefore, the NAV would be ₹9 per unit (₹9,000 ÷ 1,000 units).
-So, a mutual fund with highest NAV means the value of each unit is higher compared to others.
+So, a mutual fund with the highest NAV means the value of each unit is higher than that of others.

 Taxation on Mutual Funds with Highest NAV